 - Standard magnetic ride control specially developed for the ZR1

-> - Seats, sill plates and gauge cluster with the ZR1 logo; boost gauge in cluster and head-up display
+- Seats, sill plates, and gauge cluster with the ZR1 logo; boost gauge in the cluster and head-up display

-> - Unique ZR1 vehicle identification number sequence
+- Unique ZR1 vehicle identification number sequence

 - Top speed of 205 mph (330 km/h)